agichim/ens100.github.io/vault/python.intro.getting_started.md

 # Getting started

-In Python there are literals such as "Hello" - this simply tell Python not to interpret anything but should just take it as it _literally_ is.
+In Python there are literals such as "Hello" - this simply tells Python not to interpret anything but should just take it as it _literally_ is.

 To add comments to code we use the # - this renders that line as moot.